aws-samples/vpn-gateway-strongswan/README.md

 # strongswan listcacerts # list the CA certificates
 ```

 You can inspect the BGP routes that Quagga knows about by executing the `sudo vtysh` command followed by the `show ip bgp summary` subcommand.
-In the following example, the BGP tunnel neighors are listed:
+In the following example, the BGP tunnel neighbors are listed:

 ```
 $ sudo vtysh